AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 }
 ```

 You can see we declared a `vertexColor` variable as a `vec4` output that we set in the vertex shader and we declare a similar `vetexColor` input in the fragment shader.
 Since they both have the same type and name, the `vertexColor` in the fragment shader is linked to the `vertexColor` in the vertex shader.
+Because we set the color to a dark-red color in the vertex, the resulting fragments should be dark-red as well.
+The following image shows the output.